SandyYang1993/CS590G-Final-Project-Game-Set-Match/README.md

 * This part is finished by cooperation of Sandy and Mayur;
 * Sound Effect uses free audio assets;
 * Prompts and scores are enforced in GameManager.cs;
+## Mayur Shastri Contribution
+### Charecter and Court Selection
+The user is given an opporutnity to choose from a selection of avatars (player types) and courts before starting the game.
+The idea of these pages are to give a sense of customizability to the user.
+Later iterations of the game would build on this to be able to give different charecteristics and strengths to the different avatars.
+As the game AI develops, the different courts can have different charecteristics that affects the way the ball bounces on the courts.

+* Both Charecter Selection and Court Selection scripts use PlayerPrefs to store user choice.
+  * CharecterInt and OpponentCharecterInt are variables used in the CharecterSelection script.
+  * They are simple integer objects that is used to denote the choice of the user.
+  * The choices are toggled using a switch case.
+  * CourtInt is used in the CourtSelection script and uses a similar logic to the above to store the choice of the user.

+### Player control and game mechanism
+After selecting a skeleton mesh to embody player movement, we had to build the player movement up from scratch.
+Among the different motion animations freely available, we chose ones that worked well witht the asset we had and worked on building the animaition controller to handle player movement.
+This part is finished by cooperation of Sandy and Mayur

+* Player movement control and movement animations:
+  * Movement animations are online free assets;
+  * Player have 4 movement states: idle, jog, jogback, sprint, each with different speed;
+  * Player can move to 8 directions;
+  * The control is based on the lower level animator FSM;
+* Player shots animation
+  * There 5 animations: ForehandUpSwing, BackhandUpSwing, ForehandChop, BackhandChop, Serve;
+  * There are no free assets available online.
+So all the animations above are handmade using the predifined motions which come with the Humanoid asset.

+### Stadium Asset

+Since the game required a playground upon which the entire game could take place, we had to build the complete stadium 3D model from scratch.

+* The stadium asset includes:
+  * The main court along with the court set to dimensions.
+  * A transparent net
+  * The stands model upon which the fans/audience can be seated.

+### Sound Effect and UI(prompts and scores)

+Different sound assets were searched for and chosen to be used for the swing animations and for artificial crowd noise.

+* This part is finished by cooperation of Sandy and Mayur;
+* Sound Effect uses free audio assets;
+* Prompts and scores are enforced in GameManager.cs;